 She has a background in Graphic Design which includes extensive experience designing environmental and way-finding signs and graphics for trade shows, special events, and large music festivals.
 She also spent time working for a fashion company as a graphic designer in their marketing department and worked on the visual layout of educational magazines for the Detroit School System.
 She eventually integrated her graphic skills with those of marketer when working for a start-up loyalty marketing company, and moved on to OL+ in 2012.
 She has been an essential part of the team, spreading the good word about OL+ ever since!

-She takes care of all aspects of the OL+ marketing, including strategizing to develop the OL+ marketing plan, implementing the online and web strategy & social media approach, developing each OL+ newsletter plus other targeted campaigns which include such elements as blog posts, email blasts, social marketing, print collateral, and planning and organizing photo shoots.
+She takes care of all aspects of the OL+ marketing & communications, including strategizing to develop the OL+ marketing plan, implementing the online and web strategy & social media approach, developing each OL+ newsletter plus other targeted campaigns which include such elements as blog posts, email blasts, social marketing, print collateral, and planning and organizing photo shoots.

 Raising her daughter in the small town of Ipswich, surrounded by extended family who has lived there for generations, Teri now considers herself an “honorary townie,” appreciating the beautiful area where we are lucky enough to live, and enjoying the outdoors - although in truth, only really on warm days!